Optional Practical Training (OPT)

 - OPT Request Form.

-You can pick up two original I-20s three (3) full business days after you submit the above documents.
+You will receive two original I-20s from the Office of International Programs.
+You will receive an email notification when the I-20 is ready for pick-up.
 One original copy is for you to mail to USCIS with your OPT application; and the other one is for you to keep with your passport and other important travel documents.

 USCIS must receive the OPT application no more than 30 days after the OPT recommendation has been issued.
 Please submit your application as soon as possible after receiving the recommendation.
 Applications received later than 30 days after the OPT recommendation may not be approved.